strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 see [issue#2](https://github.com/strimzi/kafka-quotas-plugin/issues/2)) when considering whether to apply throttling to clients.
 This is problematic with respect to handling disk failure for Just a Bunch Of Disks (JBOD) deployments [(KIP-112)](https://cwiki.apache.org/confluence/display/KAFKA/KIP-112%3A+Handle+disk+failure+for+JBOD) as the broker will take partitions offline when the volume they are stored on runs out of space.
 Which in the case of unbalanced usage between volumes can lead to a volume running out of storage without throttling being applied.
-The broker will go offline if all volumes are unavailable.

 Throttling down message production on all broker nodes will protect the cluster from running out of disk due to replication.